ICELAND: FOOD EDITION

 The Blue Lagoon is incredible.
 It is so relaxing, but the cafe was out of this world expensive.
 I’m talking you are not leaving spending less than $100 US on cafe sandwiches.
 So I researched local joints in close proximity to the Blue Lagoon.
 I found a small family owned restaurant in the coastal town of Grindavik named Bryggjan.
 We arrived and it was decorated with old nautical photos of family members, and each table but one was occupied by locals having a great time.

 The menu was simple.
 You could choose from 4 items.
 Toast with salmon and cucumbers on top, toast with shrimp, vegetable soup, or lobster bisque.
 Each meal comes with bread, soups are free refills, and come with either coffee or tea.
 I have never been to a restaurant where so little items were offered.
 Once, I tried the food I understood.
 The vegetable soup was perfectly spiced and hearty, the bread was incredible, and the seafood toast fresh.
 The lobster bisque though was the winner.
-It is hands down the best bisque I’ve had.
+It is some of the best bisque you’ll have.
 Using spices such as coriander, it has a slightly different taste than bisque at home.
 I ate 3 bowls.
 Expect to spend $50 Us on this meal.

 Best Fish and Chips